USBGuard/usbguard/NOTES.md

 `--sign` authorize for signing devices
-`--verify` authorize for verification of device signatures `--policy` authorize for modification of the policy (ruleset) `--device` authorize for changing the runime device policy `--device-implicit` authorize for changing of the runtime implicit device policy
+`--verify` authorize for verification of device signatures `--policy` authorize for modification of the policy (ruleset) `--device` authorize for changing the runtime device policy `--device-implicit` authorize for changing of the runtime implicit device policy

 ### Working with device signatures